 The popular mangrove cays are Caracoles and Mata La Gata, they’re right next to each other you can visit both on the same morning.
 Tour guides will take you to other snorkeling sites in La Parguera.
 The fishing village has a variety of restaurants where you can enjoy eating fresh fish and traditional Puerto Rican fritters after a day of snorkeling, swimming, and exploring.

 See Video of Snorkeling at La Parguera, Lajas, Puerto Rico

-Top Rated Snorkeling Tours in Lajas & Nearby
+Top Rated Snorkeling Tours in Lajas

 Gilligan’s Island officially named Cayo Aurora in the town of Guanica makes it one of our top snorkeling spots for being kid-friendly.
 Gilligan’s Island is like a giant clear pool with clear shallow waters perfect for children to snorkel.
 Your children can sit in 2 feet of water and have schools of tiny fish circle their feet.
-We have not seen a variety of fish, not much coral, but we’ve often seen many barracudas and schools of fish.
+We have not seen a variety of fish, and not much coral, but we’ve often seen many barracudas and schools of fish.
 Our son loves to snorkel here because the surrounding mangroves give him a sense of “safety” in the water.
 There are mangrove channels with easy access to additional snorkeling spots.

 Mona Island often called “The Galapagos of the Caribbean”, a nature reserve uninhabited by humans but home to iguanas, healthy coral reefs with the riches underwater world.
-Getting here is a fun expedition not for the faint of heart, you may face pretty high waves on the way there, you must book a charter boat to get you there.
+Getting here is a fun expedition not for the faint of heart, you may face pretty high waves on the way there, but you must book a charter boat to get you there.
 Once you get there, you can snorkel crystal waters, swim with turtles, and most likely be the only ones there.